Limi Valley School

 There is very little Nepal government presence in the valley to support the economy or social infrastructure regarding education or health.
 There is no financial assistance or formal effort to help support and preserve the valuable culture.

 By 2010, the state of education in the Limi Valley was in dire straits.
-The three schools initiated by the local communities were mostly funded by village leaders garnering support from the Nepali government to provide education for two years.
+The three schools initiated by the local communities were primarily funded by village leaders garnering support from the Nepali government to provide education for two years.

 Repeated requests for continued funding were declined.
 Many of the teachers continued working without pay.
 The situation was on the verge of collapse with the imminent likelihood of the closing of the schools entirely.

 A team of travelers, led by Roshi Joan Halifax came passing through the valley on their way to the sacred mountain of Kailash just at that critical time.
 They met with a young Norwegian Anthropologist, Astrid Hovden, and were able to understand the community and their dilemma from a very informed source.
-This led an initiative to raise the funds needed to support education in this precious region.
-The Kail team connected with CITTA at our hospital in Simikot, Nepal and realized our shared mission of education.
+This led to an initiative to raise the funds needed to support education in this precious region.
+The Kail team connected with CITTA at our hospital in Simikot, Nepal, and realized our shared mission of education.

-1. I’m so happy Because It’s was very beneficial for me, This blog provides me all the information regarding the best School in Jaipur.
+I’m so happy Because It’s was very beneficial for me, This blog provides me all the information regarding the best School in Jaipur.
 This blog provided me such a best play school that name is VSI International School.
 This school provides all Good facilities for our kids.
 It provides the best caring environment for our beloved little one.
 And I think this school is the best play school in Jaipur Rajasthan.